Keeping you informed

 Managing the risk and working safely

 Our Covid Risk Assessment is based around year group bubbles, good hygiene and social distancing whenever possible.
-We encourage students to wear face coverings on corridors when moving between lessons, but, we are aware that many of our students are exempt from having to wear these.

 Our full risk assessment can be viewed here:

 Students should continue to self-test at home over the Easter break and a text reminder will be sent each Wednesday and Sunday.

 If your child tests positive please report this to NHS Test & Trace via the following site: https://www.gov.uk/report-covid19-result